google/osv.dev/deployment/README.md

 ## Submit local builds to container registry

-Currently, only worker and importer are implemented.
+Currently, worker, importer and exporter are implemented.

 If `GOOGLE_CLOUD_PROJECT` is not set, the project ID will default to `oss-vdb`.